zurazurataicho/resume/README_en.md

 #### Daiichi Kikaku Sekkei Inc.
 ##### Company
 - Apr.1993 - Mar.1996
-- Tachikawa, Tokyo,
+- Tachikawa, Tokyo
+- Engineer dispatch business
 - Embedded system developer, programmer
-- Engineer dispatch business
 ##### Occupation
 - Develop some embedded systems by C and assembler, measurement system for optical coupler by QuickBASIC, some monitoring systems by C with RS-232C.